malchata/webp-recompress/README.md

 # webp-recompress

 A (totally not production-ready) Node.js program that takes an input JPEG and uses [SSIMULACRA](https://github.com/cloudinary/ssimulacra) to generate a lossy WebP within a specified quality range.

-In order to run this, you'll need SSIMULACRA available on your system.
-I'd like to get an npm-installable version of this, but currently lack the know-how to do so.
+It works on macOS Catalina currently, but probably won't work on other platforms until I can get some stuff figured out.

 If you have SSIMULACRA available locally, try installing `webp-recompress` globally: